denehoffman/PSelector/README.md

 pip3 install .
 ```
 in the root project directory.
 Due to the specificity of this program, I do not see the need to publish it to PyPI.
 When installed in this way it will make the `MakePSelector` script available for execution from any directory.
 Note that `MakePSelector` is written for `python3`.
 I will not write a version for `python2`, as it has been [deprecated/sunset since 2020 and is no longer supported](https://www.python.org/doc/sunset-python-2/).
 If you are still using `python2` for analysis, 99% of your code can be updated by simply converting your `print` statements.

+## Dependencies
+This program has two dependencies, [particle](https://github.com/scikit-hep/particle) from the Scikit-HEP group and [tomli](https://github.com/hukkin/tomli) which parses TOML files.
+However, if you are using Python 3.11 or later, the `tomllib` package is now native and will be used instead.

+There is also a hidden `PyROOT` dependency.
+I wish this were not the case, but the particle decay map is located in the `UserInfo` part of the TTree, which is unfortunately not easily accessible by libraries like `uproot`.
+This means your version of ROOT must be built with `python3` compatibility, which is not how the default ROOT binaries ship from CERN.
+If you build ROOT from source (about four lines of shell code), it should automatically detect a `python3` installation.

+## Changelog

+v0.0.2
+- Switched configuration file support from JSON to TOML

+v0.0.1
+- Initial Release

 Planned features will be added as issues arise.
 I can imagine there will be lots of very specific features or shorthands that might be appreciated.
 For example, we almost always want to calculate things like the Mandelstam t or the missing mass squared, so in the future I might implement a shorthand to do this automatically.